Real Estate in Slovenia

 Slovenia property investment is growing in popularity and was recently voted one of the top ten property investment locations in the world by UK TV program A Place in The Sun.

 Another interesting field is quality office space.
-Numerous projects for business premises are underway.
-Ljubljana, being the capital of Slovenia, and Koper, a port city, are mostly affected.
+There are many unfinished (or even unstarted) investment projects and plots now available, often at bargain prices owned by over-indebted local developers.
+Ljubljana, being the capital of Slovenia, and Koper, a port city, are the most common destinations for such investments.

 Projects in tourism